alexfernandez/loadtest/README.md

 * `requestGenerator`: custom request generator function.
 * `agentKeepAlive`: if true, will use 'Connection: Keep-alive'.
 * `quiet`: if true, do not show any messages.
-* `indexParam`: parameter to replace in URL and body with a unique index.
+* `indexParam`: regexp to replace in URL and body with a unique index.
+The string specified in this parameter will be passed to `new Regexp(here, 'g')`.
+Do not use together with `indexParamLiteral`.
+* `indexParamLiteral`: literal string to replace in URL and body with a unique index.
+Do not use together with `indexParam`.
 * `indexParamCallback`: function to generate unique indexes.
 * `insecure`: allow invalid and self-signed certificates over https.
 * `secureProtocol`: TLS/SSL method to use.